nanograv/PINT/docs/tcb2tdb-factors.rst

 Another exception to this are FD parameters and FD jumps, which involve polynomials of logarithms.
 Such functions transform in a non-linear fashion during TCB <-> TDB conversion, and we have chosen not to apply the conversion to such parameters.
+They too must be re-estimated after a TCB <-> TDB conversion.

+In such cases, the parameter can be excluded from TCB <-> TDB conversion by passing `convert_tcb2tdb=True` into the `Parameter` class constructor.